• About

 To any ‘Red Velvet’ purists out there who might argue that this isn’t really ‘Red Velvet’, well just call these cocoa-berry pancakes instead and enjoy.
 I promise, you’ll love them.

-Recipe All Natural ‘Red Velvet’ Pancakes (makes 6, 4″ pancakes) Adapted from Pamela’s Products
+All Natural 'Red Velvet' Pancakes

 • 1/2 cup fresh or frozen and thawed blackberries or raspberries